zhangxijing97/INFO7375_NeuralNetworks_AI/Quizs/Midterm2.md

 ## 6. (max points 4).
 Why is the enthropy-based loss (scost) function is typically used in training neural networks?

+We use the cross-entropy loss function because it is a convex function by w and b, which means that it has a single global minimum.<br>

-About Probabilistic: Cross-entropy loss treats the output of a neural network (often after a softmax activation) as a probability distribution over classes.
+Cross-entropy loss treats the output of a neural network (often after a softmax activation) as a probability distribution over classes.
 This is ideal for classification tasks where we want the network to output probabilities that align closely with the true class probabilities.<br>

 Penalty for Wrong Predictions: Entropy-based losses are particularly sensitive to incorrect predictions.
 They penalize confident yet incorrect predictions more heavily, guiding the network to adjust weights to improve accuracy.<br>